Xining Qinghai, China Travel Guide

 Taxis are readily available; follow signs to the official queue.
 Didi Chuxing (DiscoverCars.com for rentals) operates in Xining.

 Foreigners generally cannot drive in China without a valid Chinese driver's license.
 International driving permits are not recognized.
-Renting a car with a local driver or hiring a private vehicle with a chauffeur is a more down-to-earth option for tourists.
+Renting a car with a local driver or hiring a private vehicle with a chauffeur is a more functional option for tourists.

 Major roads in and around Xining, including highways connecting to other cities, are generally well-maintained.
 Roads in more in the country or mountainous areas of Qinghai may be less developed, notably off the main routes.